hetu2344/comp4350-g07/README.md

 Given I am a logged-in store employee
 And I am on the Order Management page
-When I select an order and change its status (e.g., from "In Progress" to "Completed") Then the system should update the order status
+When I select an order and change its status
+Then the system should update the order status
 And reflect the change in real-time